lomichael/lomichael/README.md

 ## Hi there 👋
-### I'm Michael Lo, a student interested in quantum machine learning.
+### I'm Michael Lo, a Computer Science student at UC Riverside.

-Currently, I'm studying machine learning, quantum computation, and computer science.
+I'm currently involved in software engineering, focusing on iOS development and full stack web development.
+I'm also interested in machine learning.